-< America's Birthplace Photo Collection >
+< America's Birthplace Photos >

 The birthplace of America is considered to be Philadelphia, Pennsylvania.
 This is because the city was the site of many important events in the early history of the United States including the Declaration of Independence and U.S. Constitution.

-The signing of the Declaration of Independence on July 4, 1776 is the foundational document that symbolizes the birth of the United States as an independent nation.
 The Declaration of Independence is 29 pages long.
 It has 1,320 words, or 1,337 words if you include the title.
 If you add the names of all the signers, the Declaration of Independence contains 1,458 words.

 In 1776, the founding fathers signed the Declaration of Independence in Carpenter’s Hall (now know as Independence Hall) not far from the red-brick building that then housed Pennsylvania’s colonial government.
 Construction of Independence Hall started in 1732.